 Double Quarter Pounder with Cheese

-A remnant from the days when “super-sizing” was cool, this sandwich takes a perfectly fine burger and multiplies it by two.
+This sandwich takes a perfectly fine burger and multiplies it by two.
 There’s no reason to eat a half-pound of beef for lunch, unless it’s 2004 and you’re making a documentary about getting fat.
-By the way, sometimes, fat isn’t bad: click here to discover the essential list of the 20 Best Full-Fat Foods for Weight Loss!
+By the way, sometimes, fat isn’t bad: click here to discover the essential list of the 20 Healthy Fats To Make You Thin!

 The cheeseburger is a fine option for the kids (if you take them to McDonald’s only occasionally)—but the cheeseburger's tiny, and as an adult, you’ll probably want two.
 Do that, and suddenly you’ve downed 66 grams of carbs, more than most of the burgers on this list, with none of the veggies for fiber.